ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 0.7.1 =
+* 	Fixed: Now the plugin works with themes like Thesis that don't use the the_header hook.
+Changed the hook where execute the replacement code to wp_head.
+*	Fixed: When a second sidebar is replaced with the originally first sidebar, it is replaced by the first sidebar replacement instead.

 = 0.7 =
 *	Fixed: Bulk and Quick editing posts and pages reset their custom sidebars.
 *	Changed capability needed to switch_themes, and improved capability management.